Modernly designed loft bathroom in Shipley

 You can ask us to visit your home and check this out for you, however there are likewise a couple of checks that you can carry out yourself prior to this.

 The minimum height you need for a loft conversion is 2.2 metres, and you can quickly determine this yourself.
 Take a measuring tape and run it from the floor to the ceiling at the tallest part of the space.
 If it’s 2.2 metres or more, your loft ought to be tall enough to convert.
-Victorian houses tend to be lower than those developed from the 1930s onwards, so may not have enough head height.
+Victorian homes tend to be lower than those developed from the 1930s onwards, so may not have enough head height.

 Depending on when it was developed, your home will either have roofing trusses or rafters.
 By putting your head up into your loft hatch, you will have the ability to tell straight away what kind of roofing you have.

 Rafters run along the edge of the roofing and will leave most of the triangular space below vacant.
 Trusses are supports that run through the cross-section of the loft.
-Converting a loft with trusses is possible, however extra structural support is needed to replace the trusses, and it’s most likely to be more pricey.
+Converting a loft with trusses is possible, however extra structural support is needed to replace the trusses, and it’s likely to be more costly.

-Many people overlook to factor in changes to the floor below the loft area when preparing a conversion.
-It’s worth having a think about where the staircase is most likely to go and how much space it may take up.
+Many people overlook to factor in changes to the floor below the loft space when preparing a conversion.
+It’s worth having a think about where the staircase is likely to go and how much space it may take up.
 Even a well-designed space-saving staircase could take up a considerable portion of a space, so make certain you have space you’re content to lose.

 There are 4 primary kinds of loft conversion: roofing light, dormer, hip-to-gable and mansard.
-The one you pick is most likely to be determined by a variety of elements, including the type and age of the home you reside in, and your budget plan.
+The one you pick is likely to be determined by a variety of elements, including the type and age of the home you reside in, and your budget plan.

 Roof light loft conversions are by far the least expensive and least disruptive option, as you won’t need to make any changes to the shape or pitch of the roofing.
 Rather, it’s merely a case of adding in skylight windows, putting down a correct floor, and adding a staircase to make the space habitable.
 Nevertheless, you’ll need to have adequate roofing space already without having an extension for this kind of conversion.